-Overviews of Data Analysis Techniques
+Overview of Data Analysis Techniques

 An in-depth look at qualitative data analysis techniques

 Defined as making sense of large amounts of data, qualitative data analysis techniques are generally based on different sources.
-Qualitative data analysis techniques use multiple sources, it allows data to base their findings on a lot of comprehensive insights.
-This means that qualitative data takes the descriptive information provided by companies and offers a valid interpretation for the same.
+Qualitative data analysis techniques use multiple sources; it allows data to base their findings on many comprehensive insights.
+This means that qualitative data takes the descriptive information provided by companies and offers a valid interpretation.

 The insights can be gained from multiple sources like interviews, documents, blogs, pictures, and videos.
 Data analysis techniques can be done in two ways.

-That is why coding the data can be a very important aspect of data research.
-A code is a word or a phrase that can capture the essence of the material.
+That is why coding the data can be a critical aspect of data research.
+A code is a word or phrase that can capture the essence of the material.
 This is generally the first step in data reduction and interpretation.
 Once you have coded all the information, researchers need to abstract the themes from the code.
 After this, the codes must be grouped according to their themes and features.
 Researchers can put together data under specific titles to make sense of coding.

 2. Focus Groups

-An in-depth look into quantitative data analysis techniques
+In-depth look into quantitative data analysis techniques

-Sample questions and questionnaires
+1. Sample questions and questionnaires

-Another important quantitative data analysis skills is telephonic interviews.
+Another important quantitative data analysis skill is telephonic interviews.
 Having its own set of benefits and drawbacks, telephonic interviews are based on the final goals and objectives of the brand.
 Some of the most commons benefits of a telephonic interview are as follows:

 - It is a cost-effective medium as it requires very less input and human capital

-- It can improve the quality of data collection
+- It can improve the quality of data collection.

-By targeting customers on the internet and asking them to participate in relevant social campaigns and surveys, brands can gain a much better and comprehensive insight into their brand power and perception.
+By targeting customers on the internet and asking them to participate in relevant social campaigns and surveys, brands can gain a much better and more comprehensive insight into their brand power and perception.